LuckyPray/DexKit/doc-source/src/en/guide/01-home.md

 this process, we need an automated way.
 Currently, most solutions for parsing Dex files rely on `dexlib2`, but due to its development in Java, there are performance bottlenecks.
 Especially when the host application has a large number of dex files, the parsing time is long, affecting the user experience.
-Therefore, `DexKit` is introduced.
+Therefore, `DexKit` came into being.
 It is implemented in C++, providing superior performance, internal optimizations using multi-threading and various algorithms, enabling complex searches to be completed in a very short time.